Table of Content

 4. Real-time data and insights

-AI algorithms can be leveraged to study behaviours and rectify any problems early on, such as a failing machine or a product defect.
-They also offer real-time insights on customer demand patterns, enabling manufacturers to recalibrate their inventory and fulfilment plans as necessary.
+AI algorithms can be leveraged to study behaviors and rectify any problems early on, such as a failing machine or a product defect.
+They also offer real-time insights into customer demand patterns, enabling manufacturers to recalibrate their inventory and fulfillment plans as necessary.

 5. Sustainability and environmental impact

 AI can help identify inefficiencies that lead to waste in production and logistics, enabling more sustainable supply chain practices.
-Optimising logistics, transport routes, and production schedules help companies reduce their carbon footprint and contribute to environmental sustainability.
+Optimizing logistics, transport routes, and production schedules helps companies reduce their carbon footprint and contribute to environmental sustainability.

-Companies in the manufacturing space are employing AI in diverse ways throughout the length of the supply chain.
+Companies in the manufacturing space are employing AI in diverse ways throughout the supply chain.
 Some of the popular technologies involved include:

-- RPA is invaluable for automating repetitive tasks, such as updating the movement of physical goods, extracting and classifying data from text files, placing inventory orders, processing customer orders, scheduling deliveries, and so on.
+- RPA is invaluable for automating repetitive tasks, such as updating the movement of physical goods, extracting and classifying data from text files, placing inventory orders, processing customer orders, scheduling deliveries, etc.

 - NLP can mimic human-like communication, including regional dialects and turns of phrase.
 This is a valuable technology for customer interactions at scale, as companies can automate the process while retaining the feel of a human conversation.